Cranbourne, Victoria

-Cranbourne (/ˈkrænbɜːrn/) is a city in Melbourne, Victoria, Australia, 43 km south-east of Melbourne's Central Business District, located within the City of Casey local government area.
+Cranbourne (/ˈkrænbɜːrn/) is a suburb in Melbourne, Victoria, Australia, 43 km south-east of Melbourne's Central Business District, located within the City of Casey local government area.
 Cranbourne recorded a population of 21,281 at the 2021 census.

-The ever expanding greater Cranbourne area consists of Cranbourne, Cranbourne North, Cranbourne East, Cranbourne South, Victoria and Cranbourne West.
+The ever expanding greater Cranbourne area consists of Cranbourne, Cranbourne North, Cranbourne East, Cranbourne South and Cranbourne West.

 History

 Prior to European settlement the Cranbourne area is thought to have been occupied by the Boonwurrung Aboriginal people.
 The first white settlers, the Ruffy brothers, arrived in 1836.
 They later opened the Cranbourne Inn.

-The area was greatly opened up by settlers from the 1860s.
-Cranbourne Post Office had opened on 1 August 1857.
+The area was greatly opened up by settlers from the 1860s, with Cranbourne Post Office having been opened on 1 August 1857.

 Progress in developing the land around Cranbourne was hampered by the Koo Wee Rup swampland.
 However William Lyall (who bought land in the swamp area) assisted in coordinating the draining of the swamp to make it usable as farmland.

 Cranbourne was, from 1860 until 1994, the administrative centre of the Shire of Cranbourne, (known for most of 1994 as the City of Cranbourne).
 The council building is still in existence, and is now used as a health care centre known as 'The Cranbourne Integrated Care Centre'.
 Prior to 1978, Council met at the Old Shire Offices, on the corner of Sladen Street and South Gippsland Highway.

-Population
+Climate

+Cranbourne possesses an oceanic climate (Köppen: Cfb), with tepid, relatively dry summers and cool, wetter winters.
+Average maxima vary from 25.8 C in February to 13.4 C in July while average minima fluctuate between 14.0 C in February and 6.2 C in July.
+Mean precipitation is moderate (averaging 809.8 mm per annum).
+But due to the "bay-effect", rainfall is frequent, as Cranbourne receives 182.4 precipitation days annually (with a maximum frequency of rain in winter).
+Extreme temperatures have ranged from 46.0 C on 7 February 2009 to -2.5 C on 13 September 1996.